 It also takes away the risk of students forgetting to take their books to school that day.
-Think back to the days when you might have biology, English literature, maths and games on that day, it would be very easy to remember your sports kit and two textbooks, only to forget to take in your book for English literature.
+Think back to the days when you might have biology, English literature, maths and real money iphone games on that day, it would be very easy to remember your sports kit and two textbooks, only to forget to take in your book for English literature.
 With a tablet, however, all of your books are on one device and you can easily carry it around without feeling as though you’re taking a whole library to school that day.

 Another good use of technology in schools is that they can take tests and get feedback instantaneously using laptops or tablets without having to wait for the teacher to mark their work.
 They can see on the screen when they’ve got the maths equation right or wrong, or if they have misspelled a word because of word processing software having the ability to highlight any errors.